Bat: Cultural significance

 The Weird Sisters in Shakespeare's Macbeth used the fur of a bat in their brew.
 In Western culture, the bat is often a symbol of the night and its foreboding nature.
-The bat is a primary animal associated with fictional characters of the night, both villainous vampires, such as Count Dracula and before him Varney the Vampire, and heroes, such as the DC Comics character Batman.
+The bat is a primary animal associated with fictional characters of the night, both villainous vampires, such as Count Dracula and the earlier Varney the Vampire, and heroes, such as the DC Comics character Batman.

-The bat is sometimes used as a heraldic symbol in many European countries, including France, Belgium, Germany and the UK.
+The bat is sometimes used as a heraldic symbol in many European countries, including France, Belgium, Germany, Spain and the UK.
 They have also been used as symbols in the militaries of the UK, US and Israel.
 Three US states have an official state bat.
 Texas and Oklahoma are represented by the Mexican free-tailed bat, while Virginia is represented by the Virginia big-eared bat (Corynorhinus townsendii virginianus).

-As food
+Uses and benefits

-Consumption of bats has occurred globally, particularly in parts of Africa and Asia, and on some islands in the Pacific and Caribbean.
+Consumption of bats has occurred globally, particularly in parts of Asia and Africa and on some islands in the Pacific and Caribbean.
 The animals may be eaten for their perceived medical benefits or as a delicacy.
 Western cookbooks have mentioned grilled bats and fruit bat soup.

-Economics
+Bat dung, a type of guano, is rich in nitrates and is mined from caves for use as fertiliser.

 Insectivorous bats in particular are especially helpful to farmers, as they control populations of agricultural pests and reduce the need to use pesticides.
-It has been estimated that bats save the agricultural industry of the United States anywhere from $3.7 billion to $53 billion per year in pesticides and damage to crops.
-This also prevents the overuse of pesticides, which can pollute the surrounding environment, and may lead to resistance in future generations of insects.
-Bat dung, a type of guano, is rich in nitrates and is mined from caves for use as fertiliser.
+It has been estimated that bats save the agricultural industry of the United States anywhere from $3.7-53 billion per year in pesticides and damage to crops.
+This also prevents the overuse of pesticides, which can pollute the surrounding environment and may lead to resistance in future generations of insects.
+Some bats are predators of mosquitoes, suppressing the transmission of mosquito-borne diseases.
 Bats have also been tourist attractions, including the Congress Avenue Bridge in Austin, Texas, where over a million Mexican free-tailed bats roost.